-The Masters Review is proud to share the honorable mention in our debut Novel Excerpt Contest, “Red State” by Allie Torgan.
-In “Red State,” find Jill and Kat on a Friday night in Fall, 1989, deep in Texas.
+In “Red State,” by Allie Torgan, Honorable Mention in our first Novel Excerpt Contest, find Jill and Kat on a Friday night in Fall, 1989, deep in Texas.
 High school football.
 What could be more important?
 The historical present that drives Torgan’s prose in “Red State” grabs hold of you immediately and won’t let go.
-Jump in below.

 It’s in our blood like the Republican party and Jesus Christ.
 Football.
 It’s life here; plasma fueling veins, throbbing arteries, pounding hearts.
 You can feel the pulse in this flat Texas town tonight.

 An away game; a Friday night.
 We advance like warriors.

 Wildcats.
 Vikings.
 Cougars.
 Lions and Tigers and Bears oh my.

 I’m 11, in the backseat of my dad’s Suburban heading west on I-20.
 My dad says it’s a straight shot for 40 miles and then we’ll see the lights, beacons from the interstate, they’ll lead us like prey to Tiger territory.